WATER NEWS

 Preparing for the BIG ONE: water you waiting for?

-Thursday, November 15th, 2012British Columbia’s current earthquakes are wake-up calls.
+Wednesday, December 30th, 2015British Columbia’s current earthquakes are wake-up calls.
 The Cascadia Subduction Zone is clearly adjusting itself.
-Daily aftershocks continue to rattle the west coast of BC.

 These seismic events may be precursors to Vancouver’s long expected ‘Big One’.